Vision Statement Definition: Everything You Need to Know

 Now that you know what a vision statement is and how you can use it to guide your business, it's important to learn how not to use these statements.
 When writing a vision statement, many people make the mistake of assuming that it will be a blueprint for their business.
 However, this is not the case.

 Bill Gates, for instance, dreamed of a world where every home and business had a personal computer — his vision for Microsoft.
 This vision, however, did not include every step he would need to take to accomplish this goal.

 A vision statement is not about the fine details that will help your business succeed.
 Instead, your vision statement is about providing you the inspiration that you will need to continue striving for success.
-Your vision statement will help you keep your eyes on the prize and maintain your enthusiasm.
+Your vision statement will help you stay focused on your goals and maintain your enthusiasm.

 The Importance of Having a Vision Statement

 As mentioned, a vision statement will not provide you a roadmap for establishing and growing your business.
 However, it will set your company in the right direction and help you with your business planning.
 It is for this reason that a vision statement is crucial for small businesses, which frequently fail as a result of inadequate planning.

 A strong business leader will be able to clearly define their vision and share it with others.
 Vision statements can be used for the following:

 - To provide a common purpose and strengthen the culture of your business.

 - To establish a big picture that will help you make clear decisions.

 - To improve relationships across your company by clarifying priorities.